Jagged Alliance 2: Critical reviews

 Jagged Alliance 2 received a score of 85.09% from review aggregation website GameRankings.
 GameSpot praised its non-linear gameplay, freedom of action and variety of tactics and mercenary character traits, while IGN highlighted its story-telling and role-playing, detailed world, challenging opponents and excellent audio.
-Computer Gaming World presented the game Editor's Choice award, and Jeff Green described it as a hardcore game, praising its selection of mercenaries, replay value and combat planning, although noted AI was not very intelligent and graphics weren't strong.
+Computer Gaming World presented the game Editor's Choice award, and Jeff Green described it as a hardcore game, praising its selection of mercenaries, replay value and combat planning, although noted AI was not very intelligent and graphics were not strong.

 Jagged Alliance 2 was a finalist for Computer Games Strategy Plus', GameSpot's and Computer Gaming World's 1999 "Strategy Game of the Year" awards, which it lost to RollerCoaster Tycoon, Age of Empires II: The Age of Kings and Homeworld, respectively.
 It was also nominated in GameSpot's "Best Sound" and "Best Game No One Played" categories.
 The editors of Computer Games wrote, "Sirtech's amazing hybrid of detailed tactical strategy and role-playing delivered the goods.
 How many real-time games have this much tension?"